-He also serves as an adjunct professor at the Georgetown McCourt School of Public Policy, the Johns Hopkins School of Advanced International Studies, and the Virginia Tech Center for Public Administration and Policy, where he teaches courses in economics, public finance, public policy process, public management, and public budgeting processes.
+He also serves as an adjunct professor at the Georgetown McCourt School of Public Policy and the Johns Hopkins School of Advanced International Studies, where he teaches courses in economics, public finance, public policy process, public management, and public budgeting processes.

 Fichtner earned his BA from the University of Michigan, Ann Arbor; his MPP from Georgetown University; and his PhD in public administration and policy from Virginia Tech.

 Fichtner is the author of The Hidden Cost of Federal Tax Policy and the editor of The Economics of Medicaid.